ITT: We talk about the best remote jobs for nomading

 Millions do it.
 It's not hard if you have something like a Comp Sci degree/IT skills.
 Get the skills employers need so YOU can dictate the terms.

 Nomading is next to impossible to pull off.
 The people "doing it" are the ones who already have a significant amount of savings/investments they can dip into when their income fluctuates.
 Not to mention your employer may not even allow you to work abroad, which means you're going to be lying through your teeth to them and the authorities each and every time you relocate.
 And if they do allow it then you'd be working odd hours of the day or night.
 We all want the nomad dream but in this day and age you'd be better off just working at McDonald's for a year and saving your money for a big trip.
-No one here has any fucking idea they just post job titles that are remote but they don't actually understand how impossible this whole situation is.
+No one here has any fricking idea they just post job titles that are remote but they don't actually understand how impossible this whole situation is.

-The odd hours are a bitch, I’ll give you that.
+The odd hours are a b***h, I’ll give you that.
 But it’s not insurmountable.
 I have to wake up at 3 am to be on teams meetings but then I crash back out for a few hours and go get lunch and some beers.
 Get most of my work done offline, send out emails, and am finished by 7 pm.
 It’s still worth it because I’m banking money like a mad man.

-Absolute moron shit
+Absolute Black person shit

->Liking ass is now moron shit
+>Liking ass is now Black person shit

 Ask me how I know you like flatassed east Asians with boyish bodies